docker-mailserver/docker-mailserver/docs/content/config/security/understanding-the-ports.md

 !!! todo
     A related section or page on ciphers used may be useful, although less important for users to be concerned about.

-### TLS connections on mail servers, compared to web browsers
+### TLS connections for a Mail-Server, compared to web browsers

 Unlike with HTTP where a web browser client communicates directly with the server providing a website, a secure TLS connection as discussed below is not the equivalent safety that HTTPS provides when the transit of email (receiving or sending) is sent through third-parties, as the secure connection is only between two machines, any additional machines (MTAs) between the MUA and the MDA depends on them establishing secure connections between one another successfully.

 Other machines that facilitate a connection that generally aren't taken into account can exist between a client and server, such as those where your connection passes through your ISP provider are capable of compromising a cleartext connection through interception.